-Histopathologically, observed that the absorptive epithelium of intestine were extensively damage in the affected part.
+Histopathologically, extensive damage to the absorptive epithelium of the intestine was observed in the affected part.
 The villi were stunted, and sloughing off and Eimeria oocyst decreased of villi height (Fig 5).
-In case of intestinal forms, lesions were found in the form of complete detachment of the mucosal layer from sub-mucosal layer and heavily infiltrated
+The sporadic epithelial hyperplasia and hypertrophy were also seen.
+In case of intestinal forms, lesions were found in the form of complete detachment of the mucosal layer from sub-mucosal layer and heavily infiltrated with macrophages, plasma cells and lymphocytes as described by Shukla et al. (1990) ^[27], Levine (1942) ^[20], Davies (1956, 1963) ^[13, 14], Michel and Hodges (1971) ^[24].

-The superficial layers of mucosa appeared desquamated and homogenous eosinophilic staining.
-In many of the glands, considerable enlargements of the epithelial cells with developmental stages of parasites i.e. oocysts (Fig 6).
-Inflammatory cells were infiltrated with eosinophils, macrophages and lymphocytes especially around the glands with damaged epithelial cells and in between the muscle fiber of the intestinal wall (Fig 7).
-The musculature showed evidence of oedema and instance eosinophilic staining which were described by Fernando and McCraw (1973) [17], Babu et al. (1976) [6], Attar (1982) [4], Shukla et al. (1990) [27], Ahmad et al. (2000) [3].
+The superficial layers of mucosa appeared desquamated and had homogenous eosinophilic staining.
+In many of the internal glands, considerable enlargements of the epithelial cells with developmental stages of parasites were observed (Fig 6).
+Inflammatory cells predominantly eosinophils, macrophages and lymphocytes were found extensively infiltrating especially around the glands with damaged epithelial cells.
+The cellular infiltrations were also observed in between the muscle fiber of the intestinal wall (Fig 7).
+The musculature showed evidence of oedema and instance eosinophilic staining which were described by Fernando and McCraw (1973)^[17], Babu et al. (1976)^[6], Attar (1982)^[4], Shukla et al. (1990)^[27], Ahmad et al. (2000)^[3].

-In caecal coccidiosis, the enlargement of the caecum with clotted blood, along with haemorrhagic on the caecal wall, catarrhal inflammation, congestion, dilatation, necrotic patches of the caecum.
-Loss of blood vessel congestion, oedema, epithelial lesions, and necrosis of the caecal mucosa and loss of villi were histopathological manifestations of caecal coccidiosis (Fig 8) such similar findings were observed by Soomro et al. (2001) [28].
-Loss of epithelial tissue, mucosal oedema and necrosis of submucosa, sloughing of villi and marked haemorrhage, lymphoid hyperplasia with Eimeria oocyst (Fig 9).
+In almost all cases of caecal coccidiosis, the enlargement of the caecum and the appearance of clotted blood in the area, along with haemorrhagic on the caecal wall, inflammation, dilatation, necrotic patches of the caecum with consolidation of the caecal contents.
+Loss of blood vessel congestion, oedema, epithelial lesions, and necrosis of the caecal mucosa and loss of villi were histopathological manifestations of caecal coccidiosis (Fig 8) such similar findings were observed by Soomro et al. (2001)^[28].

+In case of caecal forms, the histopathological lesions were revealed to have lost epithelial tissue, narrowed blood vessels and signed for disruption followed by leakage of blood, severe mucosal oedema, and necrosis of submucosa, loss of International Journal of Veterinary Sciences and Animal Husbandry villi and marked haemorrhage and lymphoid hyperplasia.
+In addition, Eimeria oocyst showed up on chicken caecum and intestine (Fig 9).
 Intestinal morphology showed lesions with complete detachment of the mucosal layer from the submucosal layer.
 In addition, detachment of villi and Eimeria oocysts, decreased villi height, cancerous necropsy and lipolysis were observed in the chicken intestine (Fig 10).
-Such similar findings were observed by previous researchers' (Long P.L. and Joyner L.P., 1984; Conway D.P. and McKenzie M.E., 2007) [22, 10].
+Such similar findings were observed by previous researchers' (Long P.L. and Joyner L.P., 1984; Conway D.P. and McKenzie M.E., 2007)^[22, 10].

-Fig 5: Development stages of Eimeria species in the epithelial cells of intestine (H & E X 100)
+Fig 5: Development stages of Eimeria species in the epithelial cells of intestine (H & E X 100).

-Fig 6: Intestine showing desquamation of necrotic villi of sloughing off from the lining epithelial layers (H & E X100)
+Fig 6: Intestine showing desquamation of necrotic villi of sloughing off from the lining epithelial layers (H & E X100).

-Fig 7: Intestine showing atrophied and shortened of villi, proliferation of connective tissues and infiltration of mononuclear cells, macrophages and lymphocytes (H & E X100)
+Fig 7: Intestine showing atrophied and shortened of villi, proliferation of connective tissues and infiltration of mono nucleus cells, macrophages and lymphocytes (H & E X100).

-Fig 8: Caecum showing inflammatory cells predominantly macrophages and lymphocytes with extensive vacuolization in the glandular epithelial cells (H & EX 100)
+Fig 8: Caecum showing inflammatory cells predominantly macrophages and lymphocytes with extensive vacuolization in the glandular epithelial cells (H & E X 100)